0

 Keeping Your Core Strong

-One of the best ways to improve lower back pain is by increasing your core strength.
+One of the best ways to improve lower back pain is to increase core strength.
 Your core muscles are responsible for stabilizing your spine, and when they are weak, it can lead to poor posture and back pain.
-You can do several exercises to strengthen your core muscles, including Pilates, yoga, and other weight-bearing activities.
+You can strengthen your core muscles through several exercises, including Pilates, yoga, and other weight-bearing activities.

 Maintaining good posture is one of the best ways to prevent lower back pain.
-Poor posture can put excess strain on the muscles and ligaments in the back, leading to inflammation and pain.
+Poor posture can strain the muscles and ligaments in the back, leading to inflammation and pain.
 In addition, having strong core muscles can help support the spine and reduce the risk of lower back pain.
+A weak core is a risk factor for developing lower back pain.

-Research has shown that poor posture patterns, including sway back posture (in standing) and slouched or ‘slumped’ sitting posture, can impact the long-term health of the deep abdominal muscle – the Transverse Abdominal.
+Research has shown that poor posture patterns, including swaying back posture (when standing) and slouched or ‘slumped’ sitting posture, can impact the long-term health of the deep abdominal muscle, the Transverse Abdominal.

 Several exercises can be performed to strengthen the core muscles.
 Some of these exercises include:

-• The plank: This exercise is done by lying on your stomach and then propping yourself up on your forearms.
-Make sure your back is straight and hold this position for as long as possible.
+• The plank: To perform this exercise, lie on your stomach and prop yourself up on your forearms.
+Make sure your back is straight, and hold this position for as long as possible.

-• The bird dog: This exercise is done by getting on all fours and then extending one arm and one leg out to the side.
-Hold this position for 5 seconds and then switch sides.
+• The bird dog: To perform this exercise, get on all fours and extend one arm in front while the opposite leg moves out behind you.
+Hold this position for 5 seconds, and then switch sides.

 • The Superman: This exercise is done by lying on your stomach and then lifting your head, chest, and arms off the ground.
 Hold this position for 5 seconds and then relax.